Diuit/DUChat-iOS-demo/README.md

    }
    ```

 7. We are ready to send out messages now.
-To check the message is really sent out, we've already build a web page to communicate with your iOS app.
+To check whether the message is being sent out, we've built a web page to communicate with your iOS app.
 Type `https://APP_NAME.herokusapp.com/webchat.html` in your browser, the page will need you to fill in session token and chat id.
 Fill `SESSION_B` and the chat id we just recorded, and then press `ENTER`.
    ![webchat](http://i.imgur.com/RFilXW4.png)

 8. Type any text you want in iOS simulator and click `Send`.
 You can check the web page if the messages are delivered.